Disrespectful Child or Teen? 5 Things Not to Do as a Parent

 What to Do Instead:

 You can’t demand respect, but you can require that your child acts respectfully, no matter how they feel about the situation.
 One great way to do this is to use one of James and Janet Lehman’s suggestions: when your child is behaving in a disrespectful way, you can tell them: “You don’t have to like the rule, but you do have to comply with it.
 Just because you’re irritated doesn’t mean you get to call me names.”
 Remember, stay focused on the behavior, and leave the feelings alone.
 The irony is that, in the long run, your child will respect you more if you remain calm and enforce your rules consistently.

 If you see yourself in any of these examples above, please don’t worry.
 Recognizing an ineffective way of dealing with disrespect is actually a great step.
 As you become more aware of the things that don’t work, you’ll be better able to take consistent, effective action to turn the situation around.
 It will take time and practice, but you can help your child learn to behave in more respectful ways.

 *These tips apply to mild to moderate disrespect from your child.
 If the behavior you’re seeing is more extreme than that, please be sure to reach out for more support.
-Remember, as The Total James Lehman teaches, “There’s no excuse for abuse.”
+Remember, “There’s no excuse for abuse.”
 Too many parents have gone through the same challenges for you to feel alone.
 We’re always here to help.